 With this in mind, natural foods with retinol are safer and healthier.

-In contrast, even a single consumption of 66 grams of liver per month could help South African preschoolers avoid the need for vitamin A supplementation (van Stuijvenberg et al. 202053).
+In contrast, even a single monthly consumption of 66 grams of liver could help South African preschoolers avoid needing vitamin A supplementation (van Stuijvenberg et al. 202053).

 Don’t Ignore Vitamin A Deficiency Symptoms